demmer/bluebird-retry/README.md

 * `max_tries` maximum number of attempts to try the operation (default 5)
 * `predicate` to be used as bluebird's [Filtered Catch](http://bluebirdjs.com/docs/api/catch.html#filtered-catch). `func` will be retried only if the predicate expectation is met, it will otherwise fail immediately.
 * `throw_original` to throw the last thrown error instance rather then a timeout error.
+* `on_retry` callback function to invoke when a retry is made, with an argument of current # of tries.
 * `context` if specified, is used as the `this` context when calling `func`
 * `args` if specified, is passed as arguments to `func`